 Food Hardship in the Nation FRAC’s analysis for the nation as a whole in 2012 shows that 18.2 percent of respondents reported food hardship that year – down modestly from the late 2011 levels, but as discussed earlier, otherwise basically unchanged from late 2008 to 2011.
 In 2008, the nation’s huge recession hit and the rate of households affirming food hardship rose from 16.1 percent in March to 20.3 percent in November and 19.4 percent in December.
 Since then, the national rate in any given month has never fallen below 17.1 percent.
 In other words, the nation’s food hardship rate – much too high before the recession – was made worse by the recession and the nation has yet even to retrace that path, much less start tackling the long-term problem.
 Families simply do not have adequate resources – from wages, income supports and SNAP – to purchase enough food.

 Along with hunger, lack of access to healthy food contributes to obesity and poor health outcomes.
 Rahway Food For Friends Diabetic Programs makes this accessibility possible to our clientele; each client receives a staples package of healthy food from the Diabetes Guide along with fresh bread, eggs, produce, vegetables and meats to promote quality of life through feeding.
 The program was inspired by Mayor Samson Steinman's Live Well program and developed by the Executive Director Candance Ashe.
 Through the partnership of RWJ Rahway Hospital, clients receive food packages that are Diabetic friendly items which we follow a simple meal plan designed by Donna Mancuso and Lauren Bernstein, Dietitian.
 Seminars monthly and one on one counseling session to all our clients to develop a plan for their individual needs.
 This plan helps control blood glucose , glucose screenings, monitoring and educational / nutritional information for living well.
 Dietary Approaches to Stop Hypertension, or DASH, edged out many other diets as a diabetes weapon, in the judgment of our expert panelists.
 Its emphasis on whole grains, fruits and veggies matches the sort of nutritional prescription that diabetics frequently hear their doctors recommend.
-The program director, Candance Ashe is committed to the well being of our clients and success of this program.
+The CEO, Candance Ashe is committed to the well being of our clients and success of this program.

 Our Mobile pantry provides food to Veterans who are injured, disabled, homeless, needy and hungry.
-We feed over 80 veterans and families through this feeding program.
+We feed over 80 veterans and 100 disabled/senior families through this feeding program.
 Clients receive a supplemental bag of food along with fellow support via information, spiritual counseling referrals, homeless shelter referrals, social services referrals, and veterans referrals.
 Emergency clothing and blankets are also provide.

 At least one soldier, reservist or guardsman – or 25 percent of the nation’s total active duty and reserve personnel – that are seeking aid from food pantries and other charitable programs across the country, according to a rare inquiry about the food insecurity of troops and veterans conducted by Feeding America, a hunger relief charity.
 Another 2.37 million households including veterans receive assistance from food pantries that are part of Feeding America's network (this figure doesn't include households where both a former and current service member reside).